john-shefer/NetHole.3beta/README.md

 --disable-capture (-x)		   : Disable IP capture

-      This instructs LaBrea NOT to capture IPs.
+      This instructs NetHole NOT to capture IPs.

 --hard-capture (-h)		   : "Hard" capture IPs

-      The -h option instructs LaBrea that once it captures an IP address, it needn't wait for a "-r" timeout the next time it sees an Arp request for this IP.
+      The -h option instructs NetHole that once it captures an IP address, it needn't wait for a "-r" timeout the next time it sees an Arp request for this IP.
 IPs are "hard" captured.